dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 The workflow I use is discussed in a later post, and is one possible workflow among many.

-So our project breaks into three parts:

-1. buying some stuff
-2. connecting the pieces
-3. fitting them into a case.

-## Buying some stuff
+So let's go ...

+## Buy components

+First you have to buy the parts.
 Let's lay this thing out and take a look at the guts.
 It's basically **display (plugged into a) computer (plugged into a) battery**.
 Once plug these things together (no cabling or soldering needed!), you have a working computer for about **$150**:

 ![guts]({{ site.baseurl }}/images/posts/rw_diagram.png)